 When multiple resistors are connected in a circuit, their total or equivalent resistance depends on how they are arranged:

-(i) In parallel combination we can operate each devices with its individual switch which is not possible in series combination.
+(i) In a parallel combination, we can operate each device with its individual switch, which is not possible in a series combination.

-Joule gave the law on heating effect of current known as Joule's law, which states that the heat produced in a resistor is directly proportional to the
+Joule gave the law on the heating effect of current, known as Joule's law, which states that the heat produced in a resistor is directly proportional to the

 So, by this law, we get